Fulfil this beautiful pillar of Islam

 Those who spend their wealth [in Allah 's way] by night and by day, secretly and publicly - they will have their reward with their Lord.
 And no fear will there be concerning them, nor will they grieve.
 (Quran 2:274)

 Zakat, a key pillar of faith and a spiritual duty incumbent upon Muslims who can afford it, is full of fruitful benefits.
-This is an obligation that offers the giver - and receiver – great blessings and immense reward.
-Zakat purifies one's wealth and is an opportunity to give to the less fortunate at least annually.

 Once a person reaches the Nisab and a lunar year (hawl) has passed by, then Zakat is due immediately.

 If one has missed Zakat payments over the years, then one must make a calculated estimate of the Zakat missed for each year and discharge it accordingly.
 These payments are still binding on him even if many years have passed by and whether or not he knew they were obligatory.

 Human Appeal works in 22 countries, helping communities to lift themselves out of poverty through education, training and supporting livelihoods.